-As cloud storage grows more popular, cloud storage security has become an urgent topic.
-It’s a topic that businesses realize can prove challenging.
-Creating a set of best practices that ensures data security presents a broad array of issues and risks.
+As cloud storage grows more popular for enterprises, cloud storage security has become critical to consider and implement.
+It’s a topic that can prove challenging: Creating a set of best practices that ensures data security presents a broad array of issues and risks.

-That’s because cloud storage revolves around anywhere, anytime access to data and encompasses a broader set of users, applications and data sources.
-Even if a cloud isn’t breached, it’s possible for hackers to break into individual accounts on Google Drive, Dropbox, Box, Microsoft OneDrive and other cloud storage providers.
+That’s because cloud storage revolves around anywhere, anytime access to data and encompasses a broad set of users, applications, and data sources.
+Even if the cloud provider’s environment isn’t breached, it’s possible for hackers to break into individual accounts.

 Here’s a look at what it takes to address cloud storage security and better protect cloud data: